Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Admissible pairs

 \subsection{Periods}

 We now describe some period constructions.
 We note that this kind of analysis goes back at least to Fargues \cite{fargues:two-towers} in the Lubin-Tate case.
-Recall that, by construction, we have a canonical de Rham comparison of fiber functors \eqref{eqn:c_dR} on $\AdmPair(C)$
+We write $\omega_\HT, \omega_\Hdg$ for the Hodge-Tate and Hodge-Tate filtrations on $\omega_\et, \omega_\Isoc$ respectively, and view them as tensor functors $\AdmPair(C) \to \Vect^f(C)$ (which are not exact, but are exact when restricted to $\AdmPair(\ol{C}_0)$).